 The cost of a cremation can vary considerably.
 This will depend upon the type of cremation service you opt for and the cremation services provider you select.
 The average cost of a cremation memorial service is $3,562*, depending upon the length of service held and what kind of casket you purchase or rent.
 The average cost of a direct cremation is $2,073*.

-A direct cremation package can be conducted for just $995 with DFS Memorials.
+A direct cremation package can be conducted for $995 with DFS Memorials.
 Call now (973) 221-3351 for immediate assistance, or with any questions you have.

 Direct cremation services in Newark, NJ

 If you are working to a budget for your funeral expenses, you may wish to consider a direct cremation.
 A direct cremation is the cheapest cremation option.
 The funeral services provider does everything to take care of the immediate disposition of the deceased but no viewing or services are held.
 The deceased is cremated in a simple cremation container and then the cremated remains are made available for the family or collect (or if requested delivered/mailed).
 A direct cremation can be arranged online or by phone without any need for you to visit a funeral home.
 For your best price on a direct cremation contact your DFS Memorials provider in Newark on (973) 221-3351 who offers a direct cremation package for just $995.